-Key deliverables for this project include a map of the shoreline of Shuswap, Mara and Little Shuswap lakes in which individual shoreline segments - or "vulnerability zones" - were colourthemed based on their current relative habitat value.
-Under this system, red shoreline segments represent the highest value fish habitat areas, receive the highest level of protection and require the most detailed project design and assessment information to support agency reviews.
+Key deliverables for this project include a map of the shoreline of Mabel Lake in which individual shoreline segments - or "vulnerability zones" - were colour-themed based on their current relative habitat value.
+Under this system, red shoreline segments represent the highest value fish habitat areas, receive the highest level of protection and require the most detailed project design and assessment information to support agency and local government reviews.
 In contrast, green shoreline segments represent areas of lower habitat value or areas that have been significantly impacted by past development where common, low-risk works may proceed under existing guidelines without DFO review.
 Application of present-day development guidelines to all shoreline segments is expected to maintain current fish habitat values of natural areas while gradually recovering fish habitat values lost to past development impacts.
-This gradual recovery of fish habitat is required because the extent of development-related impacts, which have occurred where appropriate best management practices were not in place to mitigate these impacts, is now noticeable (e.g., extensive substrate modification due to groynes or removal of important riparian vegetation to create "landscaped" areas consisting predominantly of turf).
-Relative risks of common development activities were also recorded in tabular format for the full range of relative habitat values and tables and flow charts developed to guide proponents, professionals and practitioners through project assessment, reviews and works.
+This gradual recovery of fish habitat is required because the extent of development-related impacts that has been documented to occur without appropriate best management practices in place to mitigate these impacts is now noticeable (e.g., extensive substrate modification due to groynes or removal of important riparian vegetation to create "landscaped" areas consisting predominantly of turf).
+Relative risks of common development activities were also recorded in tabular format for the full range of relative habitat values and tables and flow charts were developed to guide proponents, professionals and practitioners through project assessment, reviews and works.

 This report only provides guidance related to conservation and protection of fish habitat values.
 It does not consider other development factors such as erosion hazards, drinking water quality or navigation as these lie outside of the current scope of work and require data that is not adequately collected following the FIM methods.
-Also, guidelines and review processes detailed in this report apply only to fish habitat protection requirements of the federal Fisheries Act as administered by DFO on the Shuswap Lake system.
+Also, guidelines and review processes detailed in this report apply only to fish habitat protection requirements of the federal Fisheries Act as administered by DFO on Mabel Lake.
 It remains the obligation of proponent, professionals and other government agencies to ensure compliance with other legislation that may apply to their projects.